Quebec public school teachers, principals to be banned from wearing religious symbols: report | CBC News

 The ban also covers judges and Crown prosecutors.

-Radio-Canada is reporting the bill will contain a grandfather clause, allowing an estimated 500 public-sector workers to keep wearing their religious symbols.
+Radio-Canada is reporting the bill will contain a grandfather clause to allow an estimated 500 public sector workers to keep wearing their religious symbols.

+The CAQ caucus was divided on the issue of whether to include the clause.
+MNAs from the suburban areas around Montreal, including Immigration Minister Simon Jolin-Barrette, supported its inclusion, sources said.

 The bill is expected to be tabled on Thursday.
 In its current version, the regulations on religious clothing go well beyond the recommendations contained in the Bouchard-Taylor report on reasonable accommodation.